|Duration||2 Years Part-time|

-This United Nations (UN) Environment affiliated postgraduate diploma will provide existing or future water professionals with the necessary knowledge to design and implement freshwater quality monitoring and assessment programmes.
+Our online Postgraduate Diploma in Freshwater Quality Monitoring & Assessment will provide existing or future water professionals with the necessary knowledge to design and implement freshwater quality monitoring programmes and to assess water quality.
 The programme is offered in a part-time, online format that facilitates study in your own time.
-It will be useful to staff in higher level education institutes who wish to gain a specialised postgraduate qualification in surface and groundwater monitoring, quality assurance and control, and data analysis and presentation.
+It will be useful to those already working in the water sector, including government agencies, and to staff in higher level education institutes who wish to gain a specialised postgraduate qualification in surface and groundwater monitoring, quality assurance and control, and data analysis and presentation.

-Students are expected to spend approximately 15-20 hours per week study effort per module, of which approximately 6 hours would be on-line engagement.
-Students are provided with a student e-mail account and access on-line to the UCC library, but will need the use of a computer with internet connection, modern browser, word processing and spreadsheet software.
+Students are expected to spend approximately 15-20 hours per week of study effort per module, of which approximately 6 hours would be online engagement.
+Students are provided with a student e-mail account and access on-line to the UCC library but will need the use of a computer with an internet connection, modern browser, word processing, and spreadsheet software.
 Programme tutors will be in regular contact with students to provide support and advice throughout the programme.

 Why Choose This Course

 This unique on-line programme is designed to meet the needs for more sustainable management of freshwater resources in less developed countries.
 The new Sustainable Development Goal for water (SDG 6) includes an indicator for surface and groundwater quality that requires the collection of water quality data at national level.

 Skills and Careers Information

-Candidates must have a BSc in Environmental Science or cognate discipline; or a relevant professional qualification; or a portfolio of work and experience in the area of freshwater quality monitoring.
-Candidates who do not hold a BSc will be judged on a case-by-case basis as to their suitability for the programme, subject to the approval of the College of Science, Engineering and Food Science.
+Under Recognition of Prior Learning (RPL), applicants who do not hold a BSc will be judged on a case-by-case basis as to their suitability for the programme, subject to the approval of the College of Science, Engineering and Food Science.

 Fees and Costs

-If your course required a deposit, that figure will be deducted from your second semester fee payment in January.
+If your course requires a deposit, that figure will be deducted from your second-semester fee payment in January.

-Fees for EU students are payable in two equal instalments.
-First payment at registration in August and the second in January.
+Fees are payable in two equal instalments.
+First payment is at registration and the balance usually by the end of January.

 How can I pay?

-How Do I Apply
+How To Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC.

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.